-To assist in building an accurate speed map, the TSB41AB1 can indicate a speed capability other than S400 in its transmitted self-ID packet.
-This is controlled by the Link_Speed field in register 8 of the vendor-dependent page (page 7).
-Setting the Link_Speed field affects only the speed indicated in the self-ID packet; it has no effect on the speed signaled to peer PHYs during self-ID.
-The TSB41AB1 identifies itself as S400 capable to its peers regardless of the value in the Link_Speed field.
+To assist in building an accurate speed-map, the TSB41AB3 has the capability to indicate a speed other than S400 in its transmitted self-ID packet.
+This is controlled by the Link\Speed field in register 8 of the vendor-dependent page (page 7).
+Setting the Link\Speed field affects only the speed indicated in the self-ID packet; it has no effect on the speed signaled to peer PHYs during self-ID.
+The TSB41AB3 identifies itself as S400 capable to its peers regardless of the value in the Link\Speed field.

-Generally, the Link_Speed field should not be changed from its power-on default value of S400 unless it is determined that the speed map (if one exists) is incorrect for path entries terminating in the local node.
+Generally, the Link\Speed field is not changed from its power-on default value of S400 unless it is determined that the speed-map (if one exists) is incorrect for path entries terminating in the local node.
 If the speed map is incorrect, it can be assumed that the bus manager has used only the self-ID packet information to build the speed map.
-In this case, the node may update the Link_Speed field to reflect the lower speed capability of the LLC and then initiate another bus reset to cause the speed map to be rebuilt.
+In this case, the node may update the Link\Speed field to reflect the lower speed capability of the LLC and then initiate another bus-reset to cause the speed-map to be rebuilt.
 Note that in this scenario any speed-map entries for node-to-node communication paths that pass through the local node's PHY are restricted by the lower speed.

-In the case of a leaf node (which has only one active port) the Link_Speed field may be set to indicate the speed of the LLC without first checking the speed map.
-Changing the Link_Speed field in a leaf node can only affect those paths that terminate at that node.
-Because no other paths can pass through a leaf node, it can have no effect on other paths in the speed map.
-For hardware configurations, which can only be a leaf node (all ports but one are unimplemented), it is recommended that the Link_Speed field be updated immediately after power on or hardware reset.
+In the case of a leaf node (which has only one active port) the Link\Speed field may be set to indicate the speed of the LLC without first checking the speed-map.
+Changing the Link\Speed field in a leaf node can only affect those paths that terminate at that node, because no other paths can pass through a leaf node.
+It can have no effect on other paths in the speed map.
+For hardware configurations that can only be a leaf node (all ports but one are unimplemented), it is recommended that the Link\Speed field be updated immediately after power-on or hardware reset.